 He had no children, and no wife, despite the efforts of plenty of women.
 It was either lack of time or lack of interest in mating that left him a bachelor so late in life.

 At the head of the table sat the Chief Executive Officer of the actuarial consulting company Wolfgang was currently soliciting.
-The CEO wiped sweat from his brow—depending on the outcome of this meeting, his company may not meaningfully exist afterwards.
+The CEO wiped sweat from his brow—he knew that, depending on the outcome of this meeting, his company may not meaningfully exist afterwards.
 Several other suits surrounded their CEO.
 Most had their heads in a lowered position, with hands poised to take notes.
 Wolfgang noticed their pathetic postures.

 “Let’s begin,” Wolfgang announced.